 Food Forest Schoorl

 Together with other neighborhood volunteers, I am getting my hands nice and dirty as we work to transform this circa 2500 m2 of ‘commons’, previously rather neglected by the local council, into a small ‘food forest’.

 Already there are several kinds of ‘circular economies’ becoming established.
 There are flowering plants and other organic food sources which encourage bees, insects, birds and small animals to visit and settle.
-And among the community of people, there is a kitchen-to-table food circle, as left-overs serve as starters for making good compost, which will feed the soil and produce healthy vegetables and fruits.
+And among the community of people, there is a food circle, as left-overs serve as starters for making good compost, which will feed the soil and produce healthy vegetables and fruits.